koeppern/server_side_seddions_flask/README.md

 This session functionality demonstrates the importance of maintaining state and user-specific data in web applications, making them interactive and personalized.

+How a Session/a User is Identified
+Cookie Installation:

+When a user visits a Flask web application that uses sessions, a cookie is set in the user's browser.
+This cookie contains a unique session ID, which the server uses to recognize the user and manage session data.
+DSGVO (GDPR) Compliance Notice Requirement:

+Under the GDPR, websites must inform users about the use of cookies.
+This usually involves displaying a notice or banner when the user first visits the site, explaining the use of cookies and requesting consent.
+Exception for Essential Cookies:

+The GDPR makes an exception for cookies that are strictly necessary for the operation of the website.
+Session cookies, which are often crucial for basic website functions like user authentication or shopping carts, can fall under this category.
+For these essential cookies, user consent is not required, but users should still be informed about their use.

 ## Session Keys in Flask

 Session keys are a critical component of managing sessions securely in Flask applications.
 They play a vital role in ensuring the confidentiality and integrity of session data.
 Here's an overview of what session keys are, their importance, and how they are used in this project: